Information About Journal

 Images should be numbered by Arabic numbers to indicate figure subunits.

-Tables should embed in the main document or should be submitted as separate files but if tables are submitted separately please note where it is suitable in the main text.
+Tables should embed in the main document.
+Tables should support and enhance the main text rather than repeat data presented in the main text.
 All tables should be numbered consecutively in the order they are used to within the main text.
 Tables legends should be listed at the end of the main document.

 References

 While citing publications, preference should be given to the latest, most up-to-date publications.
 Authors should avoid using references that are older than ten years.
+All the references should be written according to the Vancouver reference style.
 The references used in the article must be written in parenthesis, at the end of the sentences.
 References should be numbered in the order they appear in the text and listed in the same order in which they are cited in the text.
 Be consistent with your referencing style across the document.

-References must contain surnames and initials of all authors, article title, name of the journal, the year, and the first and last page numbers.
+References must contain surnames and initials of all authors, article title, name of the journal, the year and the first and last page numbers.
 If there are more than 6 authors, an abbreviation of “et al.” should be used for the authors out of the first three.
-Journal titles should be abbreviated according to Index Medicus.

 For Examples